yortuc/udacity-sdcnd-study-term1/week3/README.md

 	- Same padding: SAME = pad enough so the output has the same dimensions as the input tensor.
 	- VALID padding: no-padding

+- number of filters (k) : power of 2 in general, to make computations efficient

 - CNN structure https://www.youtube.com/watch?v=V8JDMkARdfU&list=PLlJy-eBtNFt6EuMxFYRiNRS07MCWN5UIA&index=7

+- pooling
+	- **max-pooling** : Conceptually, the benefit of the max pooling operation is to reduce the size of the input, and allow the neural network to focus on only the most important elements.
+Max pooling does this by only retaining the maximum value for each filtered area, and removing the remaining values.
+Use `tf.nn.max_pool()` function.
+	- average pooling